AI-Based Automated Speech Therapy Tools for persons with Speech Sound Disorders: A Systematic Literature Review: Conclusion

 \section{Conclusion}

 This systematic literature review was based on the PRISMA Statement to analyze papers on AI-based automated speech therapy tools for persons with SSD.
 We extracted relevant data from the included articles based on four predefined research questions: Types of SSD addressed; Level of autonomy achieved by such tools; Modes of interventions and Effectiveness of such tools.
 Our study answers all the predefined research questions providing a snapshot of the research carried out in the domain.
 We found that articulation disorder, hearing impairment, dysarthria, and motor speech were the most frequently studied disorders, addressed in three, two, two, and two studies (research question 1).
 However, 50\% of the studies did not address any specific SSD.
-Concerning the level of autonomy (research question 2), almost all studies proposed fully-automated AI-based speech therapy tools suggesting that researchers did not emphasize the role of caretaker, parents, family members, and SLPs.
+Concerning the level of autonomy (research question 2), almost all studies proposed fully automated AI-based speech therapy tools suggesting that researchers did not emphasize the role of caretaker, parents, family members, and SLPs.
 Addressing the modes of intervention (research question 3), most researchers proposed mobile-based and computer-based applications.
-Finally, the analysis of the effectiveness (research question 4) of such AI-based speech therapy tools provides us the insights that very few studies have compared their proposed system's effectiveness with expert SLPs.

-Based on the findings and insights from our research questions, we propose the following directions for future research on AI-based automated speech therapy tools. \begin{itemize} \item Development of speech corpora and AI-based automated speech therapy tools for under-represented languages and its deployment in under-developed regions where the shortage of SLPs prevails.
+Finally, the analysis of the effectiveness (research question 4) of such AI-based speech therapy tools provides us the insights that very few studies have compared their proposed system’s effectiveness with expert SLPs. \\Based on the findings and insights from our research questions, we propose the following directions for future research on AI-based automated speech therapy tools. \begin{itemize} \item Development of speech corpora and AI-based automated speech therapy tools for under-represented languages and its deployment in under-developed regions where the shortage of SLPs prevails. \item Development of such tools for specific SSD instead of generalized SSD. \item Implementation of a Human-Centered AI approach in developing such tools, i.e., involving all stakeholders in the design process instead of focusing on developing fully automated tools. \item Conducting usability studies for understanding the effectiveness of different modes of delivery (mobile device, computer, companion robots) and different modes of presentation (gamified content, storytelling). \item Development of a robust framework for measuring the effectiveness of such tools with respect to conventional speech therapy. \end{itemize}